Sons of the Forest: Plot

 Jack also encounters Eric and Timmy LeBlanc, the famed survivors of the Site 1 incident, who have come in search of the Cube to cure Timmy of his uncontrollable mutations.
-After being separated from the pair during a stand-off with Jianyu, Jack learns that the Cube can travel between alternate dimensions, will "activate" every eight lunar cycles, and that the only safe haven is inside the Cube itself.
+After being separated from the pair during a stand-off with Jianyu, Jack learns that the Cube can travel between Alternate dimensions, will activate every eight lunar cycles, and that the only safe haven is inside the Cube itself.
 It is then deduced that the Cube's activations were what caused the mass mutations throughout the island, thus creating the cannibals and the mutants, and that the next activation is due to be soon.

 At the VIP bunker, Jack reunites with Timmy and they make their way underground towards the Cube; they manage to get inside just before it closes, locking Jianyu outside.
 When the Cube activates, Timmy has a seizure and briefly splits into multiple versions of himself before the Cube shows them a vision of a futuristic alien city.
-The Cube deactivates, resets its timer, and reopens to show Jianyu has mutated into a gigantic monster.
+The Cube deactivates, resets its timer, and reopens to reveal that Jianyu has mutated into a gigantic monster.
 Jack and Timmy return to the surface to see helicopters arriving, but are forced to fight Jianyu.
 After defeating him, an artifact found by the player will strip Jack of his backpack, and then attempt to lure him back towards it.
 Several endings are then possible: